 Some student loans will be cancelled if you have to withdraw.

-If you have to withdraw from school because of COVID-19, the student loan you took out for that payment period (semester, quarter or year) should be cancelled.
-You should not have pay it back.
+If you have to drop out of school because of COVID, you will not have to pay back the student loan you took out for that semester, quarter or year.

-Starting on August 1, 2020, you should get notified at least 6 times about:
+Starting on August 1, 2020, you should have gotten notice at least 6 times about: